 Negative number patterns are not as easy to find.
 Our thoughts usually go to temperature or sea level.
 There are some fascinating places on earth that are below sea level.
 I think it would be cool to do a study on some of them.
 Once you’ve talked about some of these places, then various situations could be created like, during a rainfall the surface of the water started at 215 feet below sea level and rose at a rate of such and such per hour.

 Situations involving diving in the ocean could be used as well.
 Did you know that a diver should descend at a rate no faster than 66 feet per minute or ascend at a rate of no more than 30 feet per minute?
 I’m sure many students don’t know why and this could certainly create some great accountable talk.

 I hope I’ve given you plenty to think about.
 It’s really fun to create these problems.
 Students need to know that their math is real and useful!
 I hope this encourages you to use some of these examples or make up some of your own.
 I’d love to hear some of your examples.
 Leave a comment if you’d like.
 We can all learn from each other!

 Some of the examples I used above are in my Arithmetic Sequence Activity seen below.
 When I was creating this resource, it really stretched my thinking.
 I wanted to create something that students could learn from and see how these patterns are involved in real-life situations.
 I’ve attached a couple more of my resources.
 I’m working on the geometric sequence activity now and hope to finish in a week or so.
-The second resource is an arithmetic and geometric sequence and series game.
+The second resource would be a great follow up after teaching arithmetic sequences.
+It’s a Boom Card Activity.
+The third resource is an arithmetic and geometric sequence and series game.
 It is really suited for Algebra 2.
 The resource at the bottom is a formula chart for geometric and arithmetic sequences and series.
 It’s a freebie, so take advantage and download from my store!